salgut408/AIC-Art-App-3.0/README.md

 An app to view artworks, create favorite art list, search for artworks with keywords in meta data.
 Also shows location of artwork if it is on display.

+3rd iteration of an app using the AIC API.

 ## Using